amzia99/tinyapp/README.md

 - **URL List Page:**
   - Displays a table of URLs with:
-    - Short URL, Long URL, Edit button (redirects to `/urls/:id`), and Delete button.
+    - Short URL, Long URL, and Delete button.

 ---